kaustavha/luvit-docs/doc/api/process.markdown

 ## process.memoryUsage()

-Returns an object describing the memory usage of the Node.js process measured in bytes.
+Returns an object describing the memory usage of the luvit process measured in bytes.

     var util = require('util');